-ROM implementation is difficult, and can take years to implement fully, especially in larger and complex hospital organizations.
-However it can have considerable impact on improving treatment results and preventing failures.
+ROM implementation is difficult and can take years to implement fully, especially in larger and complex hospital organizations.
+However, it can have a considerable impact on improving treatment results and preventing failures.
 Providers should consider that it does get easier over time and its benefits increase over time as well.

 Highlights from the Study

 “... effects were higher when therapists had opportunities to discuss measurement feedback with their clients and allow it to inform the treatment.”

 “The effect of ROM increased over the 4-year trial period, suggesting that it may take time to implement an effective ROM program and that training and supervision of therapists should be sustained over time.”